 This documentary feature pulls back the curtain on the world of 'working class' rappers.
 The film spotlights independent artists struggling to find a balance between making a living and pursuing their art alongside the never-ending saga of age and relevance.
 Weaved together through a series of 30 plus interviews that are devoid of the ego so common in the business of music, especially hip-hop, the film traverses the country (USA) to explore the myths and misconceptions of life as a full-time rapper.
 Adult Rappers.
 A documentary stuck on the realness.

-- jerry miner
+- jerry & mardi hicks

 Fans of this film